-The leather colourant kit used in this guide can be used to change the colour of all leather, vinyl, plastic, PVC & leather cloth car interiors.
+The Leather Colourant Kit used in this guide can also be used to change the colour of all leather, vinyl, plastic, PVC & leather cloth car interiors.

-The first stage is to prep the leather using an abrasive pad.
+The first stage is to prep the leather using the Leather Prep and an abrasive pad.
 This process removes the transparent manufactured finish applied to leather.
 Removing the finish allowing colour to properly adhere to the leather.

 The photo to the left shows what the leather should look like after being prepped.
 You can see where the colour has almost completely been removed in the middle flutes of the seat.
 Notice that the shine has also gone making the leather look more matt.
 This is the main indicator of correctly prepped leather (no shine), as the colour will not always be removed.

 Leather is painted, that is how a wide variety of colours are achieved.
 When leather becomes old, it looks as though it cracks, but most of the time it is actually the paint that is cracked, not the leather itself.
 When you prep the leather, the painted layer is either removed or reduced greatly (as shown in the above picture) and so all the cracks are removed as well.
 This makes for a very smooth finish and excellent end result.

 Using a cloth, wipe the leather down with the Alcohol Cleaner.
 This process removes any waxes, oils or silicones that may be on the leather.
 Removing these gives better adhesion of colour.

 As you can see so far, like any job, preparation is the key to success.
 Take your time when doing it and your end results will be great.
 It's not a hard job to do - it can just be quite time-consuming!